 Monica Blackmun Visonà

-In 2014 and 2015, I contributed two essays for an exhibition on African artists that traveled from the Rietberg Museum in Zurich to Bonn, Amsterdam and Paris: http://www.scheidegger-spiess.ch/index.php?pd=ss&lang=de&page=books&book=546, as well as contributing to a catalogue on the Barnes Collection in Philadelphia: http://www.barnesfoundation.org/about/press/media-info/pr-043015 and to an exhibition in Angoulême, France: http://musee-angouleme.fr/expositions-en-cours/ They resulted from my ongoing research on artists in the Lagoon region of Ivory Coast (Côte d’Ivoire).
-In the upcoming year, I will be starting a new phase for this research, comparing contemporary artistic practices in Côte d’Ivoire and neighboring Ghana.
+I recently contributed two essays to a catalogue for an exhibition that will travel from the Rietberg Museum in Zurich to Bonn, Amsterdam and Paris.
+They resulted from my ongoing research on artists and their histories in the Lagoon region of Ivory Coast (Côte d’Ivoire).
+During 2014 and 2015, I will be starting a new phase for this research, comparing contemporary artistic practices in Côte d’Ivoire and neighboring Ghana.

 For more information on my research interests, please see the link to my CV.